 As DHA oxidizes on your skin, it produces that gorgeous, deep golden glow we all love.
 This transformation generally takes at least 4 hours post-application, and you don’t want to interrupt it with a premature shower!

 But here’s a tip: always check out the instructions on your specific self-tanner.
 Some sunless tanners might suggest you hold off on showering for up to 8 hours after application.

 Generally speaking, you can usually wash off these products after about 4 hours.
 But remember, your individual product instructions are your ultimate guide.

 First Shower After Spray Tan

-After the 4-hour time frame, the bronzer’s DHA will have had enough time to do its work, and it is safe to shower without causing streaking, or wasting any of the DHA’s power.
+That said, after the 4-hour time frame, the spray tan’s DHA will have had enough time to do its work.
+At that point, it’s usually safe to shower without causing streaking, or wasting any of the DHA’s power.